dexuantang/launch-anything-on-Razr-2024-plus-cover-screen/README.md

 | 1 | IGNORED |
 | 2 | DEFAULT (uses deny/allow list logic) |

-## Credits
+## Disclaimer

 This entire project was **vibe coded** — discovered through a live debugging session with Claude (Anthropic), reverse engineering Motorola's `CliManagerService` and `CliManagerShellCommand` classes via JADX decompilation of `services.jar` and `ExternalDisplayLauncher.apk`.
 No prior documentation for the `climanager` shell commands existed; we found them by pulling system JARs off the phone and decompiling them until we hit the right class.
+Therefore this may not work with other Razr models and there may be bugs.

 ## License